-It is bigger than the Vancouver Olympics: How the 10 day Multisport festival will unfold in B.C.
+It is bigger than the Vancouver Olympics: How the 10-day Multisport festival will unfold in B.C.

 Favourite individual sport: Running

-Postrace indulgence: Wings and Beer
+Postrace indulgence: Wings and beer

 Matthew Sharpe